 I mention all this as it pretty much typifies where I think we are at with Wells Fargo (WFC) stock right now.
-(Granted, Wells is not in the Dow Jones Industrial Average but with a $200 billion market-cap it is pretty big).
-Now, as far as I can see the San Francisco based bank faces three issues right now; two self-inflicted, the third not so much.
+(Granted, Wells is not in the Dow Jones Industrial Average, but with a $200b market-cap it is pretty big).
+Now, as far as I can see the San Francisco-based bank faces three issues right now – two self-inflicted, the third not so much.

 The first is an account fraud scandal which has dragged on for a while now.
-Essentially bank employees were opening fictitious accounts without customers’ knowledge, thereby giving the appearance of increased cross-selling of financial products and thereby boosting their own sales figures.
+Essentially, bank employees were opening fictitious accounts without customers’ knowledge, thereby giving the appearance of increased cross-selling of financial products.
+That, in turn, boosted their own sales figures.
 Unfortunately these kinds of corporate culture scandals seem to typify large bank stocks and pop up periodically.

 Now, in order to grow organically you’d ordinarily expect a bank to grow its assets (e.g. by writing new loans).
-For the time being Wells can’t do this due to its past bad behavior.
+Wells can’t do this right now due to its past bad behavior.
 Nobody tells Colgate-Palmolive that it can’t sell more toothpaste each year, despite its massive 40% market share.
 Nobody tells Coca-Cola that it can’t sell more syrup to bottlers, despite ultimately being responsible for 3% of all beverages consumed globally each day.
 But big banks?
 Yes, they can periodically have their wings clipped owing to their somewhat unique role in the economy.
-Even so this issue will be solved sooner rather than later.
+Even so, this issue will be solved sooner rather than later.

 The third issue concerns interest rates.
 Last year the Federal Reserve cut interest rates three times in total, bringing the benchmark rate down to around 1.75%.
-As you’d expect, that had the knock on effect of lowering the interest income that banks like Wells Fargo generated from their assets.
+As you would expect, that had the knock-on effect of lowering the interest income that banks like Wells Fargo generated from their assets.

 The Good News

 The good news is twofold as far as I can see.
 Firstly, none of these issues look insurmountable.
-In fact, Wells still posted net profit of around $18,000m last year for the holders of its common stock (despite the above issues).
-Granted, that’s down a bit from the $23,000m it was making a few years back, but the bank is still an absolute profit spinner.
+In fact, Wells still posted net profit of around $18b for the holders of its common stock last year.
+Granted, that’s down a bit from the $23b it was making a few years back, but the bank is still an absolute profit spinner.

 That brings us nicely onto the second point: Wells Fargo stock is cheap.
-By my count, that $18,000m in annual net profit is worth just over $4 per share.
+By my count, that $18b in annual net profit is worth just over $4 per share.
 Wells Fargo shares change hands for around $48.50 per share at time of writing.
-Or put another way, and despite the issues affecting the bank’s profit, you can buy it for just 12x annual profit.
+Or put another way, despite the issues affecting its profit you can still buy the bank for just 12x annual earnings.

 Speaking to CNBC back in 2Q18, Warren Buffett reckoned Wells Fargo would outperform most of its competitors when viewed over the period of a decade.
 Okay, he would say that given Berkshire owns a big slug of Wells stock.
-However based on the above I find it hard to disagree with that statement.
+Still, I find it hard to disagree with that statement based on the above.